caendesilva/microserve/README.md

 with the requests and responses in an abstracted object-oriented way that you may be used to.
 The name comes from it being based on [Pikoserve](https://github.com/caendesilva/pikoserve).

-## End of Life Notice for v1.x

-As Microserve v2.0 is now available, the v1.x version range is now considered legacy and will reach end of life on 2024-12-31.
-General bugfix support will be provided until this date.
-However, security fixes will continue indefinitely.

 ## Installation
 Install the package using Composer ([desilva/microserve](https://packagist.org/packages/desilva/microserve))